 “… The slopes of Nyurtse also deserve attention in historical and geographical respect: they often have various images of people and animals carved in hard parts of the rock.
 Here, by the way, I saw an image of a man riding a horse, a bird that, in its outlines, most resembled a goose; also a sketch of a human face with rays emanating from it in all directions, carved in very rough and incomplete outlines.
 About these historical objects, however, no legends remained between the local inhabitants, whom I happened to ask, but, judging by the current state of the images, we can attribute them to times very distant, because, although they are carved in solid rock, however, from the atmospheric influence they became very unclear, and some of the figures have been so worn out that it is hard to even notice them…»

-The group of Sheremetyevo petroglyphs is located on the right bank of the border Ussuri River below the village of Sheremetyevo (Vyazemsky district of the Khabarovsk Krai).
-Within the group, as of 2020, 5 petroglyph locations are known, forming two clusters, the southern (Sheremetyevo 1, 2, and 5) and the northern (Sheremetyevo 3 and 4).
+The group of Sheremetyevo rock art sites is located on the right bank of the border Ussuri River below the village of Sheremetyevo (Vyazemsky district of the Khabarovsk Krai).
+Within the group, as of 2020, five petroglyph locations are known, forming two clusters, the southern (Sheremetyevo 1, 2, and 5) and the northern (Sheremetyevo 3 and 4).

 The Sheremetyevo petroglyphs were first described by the naturalist R.K.
 Maak, who visited them in 1859.
 35 years later, in 1894, V.A.
 Alftan documented them.

-In 2017-2019 all known surfaces and stones with drawings were examined by the joint efforts of the Center for Paleo Arts of the Institute of Archeology of the Russian Academy of Sciences, the Khabarovsk Regional Center for the Protection of Historical and Cultural Sites, and the RSSDA Laboratory, and their coordinates were determined.
+In 2017-2019 all known surfaces and stones with drawings were examined by the joint efforts of the Center for Paleo Arts of the Institute of Archeology of the Russian Academy of Sciences, the Khabarovsk Regional Heritage Preservation Center, and the RSSDA Laboratory, and their coordinates were determined.
 32 surfaces and stones with petroglyphs are documented.
 At the sites of Sheremetyevo 2 and Sheremetyevo 3, continuous mapping of rocky cliffs with petroglyphs was carried out.
-8 previously unknown stones and surfaces have been identified.
+Eight previously unknown stones and surfaces have been identified.